-Miranda Priebe is director of the Center for Analysis of U.S. Grand Strategy and a political scientist in the Washington, D.C. office of the RAND Corporation.
+Miranda Priebe is director of the Center for Analysis of U.S. Grand Strategy and a senior political scientist at the RAND Corporation.

-Anika Binnendijk and Miranda Priebe, An Attack Against Them All?
-Drivers of Decisions to Contribute to NATO Collective Defense, (RR-2964-OSD), 2019
+Binnendijk, Anika, Miranda Priebe, An Attack Against Them All?
+Drivers of Decisions to Contribute to NATO Collective Defense, RAND Corporation (RR-2964-OSD), 2019

-Angela O'Mahony, Miranda Priebe, Bryan Frederick, Jennifer Kavanagh, Matthew Lane, Trevor Johnston, Thomas S. Szayna, Jakub P. Hlavka, Stephen Watts, and Matthew Povlock., U.S. Presence and the Incidence of Conflict, (RR-1906-A), 2018
+O'Mahony, Angela, Miranda Priebe, Bryan Frederick, Jennifer Kavanagh, Matthew Lane, Trevor Johnston, Thomas S. Szayna, Jakub P. Hlavka, Stephen Watts, and Matthew Povlock, U.S. Presence and the Incidence of Conflict, RAND Corporation (RR-1906-A), 2018

-Michael J. Mazarr, Miranda Priebe, Andrew Radin, Astrid Stuth Cevallos, Alternative Options for U.S. Policy Toward the International Order, RAND Corporation (RR-2011), 2017
+Mazarr, Michael J., Miranda Priebe, Andrew Radin, and Astrid Stuth Cevallos, Alternative Options for U.S. Policy Toward the International Order, RAND Corporation (RR-2011), 2017